-How to Create Flow Maps in Tableau
+How to Create a Flow Map in Tableau?

-Flow Maps also known as Path maps are used to connect paths across a map to see where something is going over time.
+Flow Maps also known as Path maps are used to connect paths across a map to see where something is going with time.
 For instance, you can track the paths of cyclone storms across the country or world over a period of time.